Zezombye/blog/articles/relationships.md

 - What you both are planning in the future (Kids?
 Family?
 Pets?
 Marriage?)
 - etc. (See my article on [the fundamentals](/fundamentals) for more)

-Yes, this means from the very first date onwards, you have to discuss this; else you are just wasting your time and your partner’s.
+Yes, this means from the very first date onwards, you have to discuss this; otherwise you are just wasting your time and your partner’s.

 You will need to know the answer to these questions eventually anyway.
 As we’ve proved, you need to “fail early”: if the relationship doesn’t work, you need to know it as early as possible so that you can try out another potential partner.
 Hence why you need to make sure you are compatible in a fundamental way before you even make sure your personalities are compatible (something that is harder to assess).